 What are the benefits of a construction accident lawyer?

-The main benefit of a skilled construction injury attorney is that he/she can maximize an injury victim’s compensation.
+The main benefit of a skilled construction injury attorney is that they can maximize an injury victim’s compensation.

 For example, an experienced lawyer will know what a case is worth.
 As a result, the attorney will not accept a low-ball settlement offer.
 Attorneys can also find hidden value in a case, which means extra payment for the injured worker.

-Note that a construction lawyer will begin managing a case from the moment he/she accepts it.
+Note that a construction lawyer will begin managing a case from the moment they accept it.
 A result is that injury victims can focus on their health and healing and not worry about the daily rigors of their cases.

 Note, too, that almost all personal injury lawyers provide free case evaluations.
-This means a victim can get all of his/her legal questions answered without spending a dime.
+This means a victim can get all of their legal questions answered without spending a dime.

 For additional help…